- Home

 More details of the fieldwork were reported in our Project Update July-December 2022.

-Following lab analysis of all the dry matter components of the sample trees, Marlborough regional growth models for E. bosistoana and E. globoidea have been developed.
-A carbon sequestration component has been added to both regional models and the generic E. globoidea growth model.
+Following lab analysis of all the dry matter components of the sample trees, a Marlborough regional growth model for E. globoidea has been developed, with progress also made on modelling regional E. bosistoana growth.
+A carbon sequestration component has been added to the generic E. globoidea growth model.

 As part of the Marlborough Regional Sustainable Land Management and Climate Change (SLMACC) project, researchers investigated the potential for using UAV-mounted LiDAR and machine learning to estimate individual tree biomass.